Terrestra/Terrestra/README.md

 gifted
 ======

-a not so finished html5/javascript multiplayer game for the browser!
+a not so finished Dart multiplayer game for the browser!